lBedrockl/Pixel-Quest-Level-Editor/README.md

   - Red = Killbox

-  - Cyan = Drown Killbox
+  - Orange / Cyan = Drown Killbox, color based on lava / ice lava

 - Level must have a Blue door (Start) and a Red Door (End)